bbbates/lt-lint/README.md

 [:editor.lang :lt.plugins.lt-lint/auto-linting-properties true 3000] ;; automatically lint, but wait for 3s first
 ```

-If you turn automatic linting off, you can run all linters for the current editor with the ```Linter: run linters for current editor``` command.
+If you turn automatic linting off, you can run all linters for the current editor with the ```Linting: run linters for current editor``` command.

 ### Lint messages

 ![Lint mark](https://raw.githubusercontent.com/bbbates/lt-lint/master/doc/lint-mark.png)

-Messages from the linter can be shown by placing the cursor on the underlined text, and using the ```Linter: toggle lint message``` command.
+Messages from the linter can be shown by placing the cursor on the underlined text, and using the ```Linting: toggle lint message``` command.

 ![Lint message](https://raw.githubusercontent.com/bbbates/lt-lint/master/doc/lint-message.png)